The EPA Leadsafe certification logo, photo courtesy of the EPA

-The Environmental Protection Agency began to realize the danger of lead poisoning from sources such as gasoline, plumbing pipes, and lead-based paint more than 2 decades ago.
-It phased out using this toxic paint in homes in 1978, although some states voluntarily banned it earlier.
+The Environmental Protection Agency (EPA) began to realize the danger of lead poisoning from sources such as gasoline, plumbing pipes, and lead-based paint more than 2 decades ago.
+It phased out using this toxic paint in homes in 1978, although some states voluntarily banned it earlier.1

 The Environmental Protection Agency website states, Lead paint poisoning affects over one million children today.
-Adverse health effects include learning disabilities, behavioral problems, and speech delays.
+Adverse health effects include learning disabilities, behavioral problems, and speech delays.2

-The chances of absorbing lead from paint are highest during home renovations and repairs, when sawing, sanding, and otherwise disturbing the paint can cause it to become airborne.
+The chances of contacting and absorbing lead from old paint are at the greatest during home renovations and repairs.
+This is when when sawing, sanding, and otherwise disturbing the paint can cause it to become airborne.
+This is why it is called "friable."
 This is the primary reason why contractors are now required to be lead-safe certified and homeowners are responsible for verifying this when selecting a contractor.

-The only exceptions where being certified is not required are in homes build after 1978, or if built prior to that, the work area must be less than 6 square feet indoors, or 20 square feet outdoors, within a 30-day period.
+The only exceptions where being certified is not a strict requirement are in homes build after 1978, or if built prior to that, the work area must be less than 6 square feet indoors, or 20 square feet outdoors, within a 30-day period.

 The Environmental Protection Agency Certification Process

-Only one worker has to take an 8-hour Lead Renovator course from a training provider that has been certified by the EPA to teach it.
+The new rule is applicable to all general contractors, painting companies, maintenance companies, handymen, etc. In the majority of circumstances, each and every worker doesn't have to trudge through the complete process.
+Only one worker is required to take the 8-hour Lead Renovator course from a training provider that has been duly certified by the EPA to conduct it.

 The process is similar to an asbestos abatement project; containment is key.
 The certified staff member must be present on the home renovation site during containment setup as well as the final work area verification and cleanup.